Dandenong Ranges: Wildlife

 The Dandenong Ranges are home to a variety of native Australian mammal, bird, reptile and invertebrate species.
 Well-represented bird species include the Sulfur-crested cockatoo, Superb lyrebird, Laughing kookaburra, and Crimson Rosella.
 Mammals include the Short-beaked echidna, Common wombat, Sugar glider, and Swamp wallaby.
 Invertebrates include two species of burrowing crayfish.

 Climate

-The Dandenong Ranges climate is generally mild and wet, with daily temperature variation generally low, often as low as 1 degree in the winter months.
+The Dandenong Ranges' climate is generally cool and wet, with daily temperature variation generally low, often as low as 1 degree in the winter months.